 From Year 6 onwards, pupils are allowed to cycle to school, but only when they have met the requirements of the school’s cycle permit.
 The permit is issued by Mr Fitzgerald, Site Manager, after he is satisfied that all conditions, including successful completion of the Cycling Proficiency Course, have been met.
 Cycling Proficiency Courses (Bikebility) are organised at the School.

 First Aid and Medication

 Parents are asked to make the school aware of any medical condition affecting their children and this information is retained in each child’s confidential file.
 When children are ill at school, the office staff will contact parents identified on the emergency number.
 Minor accidents will be dealt with by our trained First Aiders at school but for all accidents of a more serious nature parents or guardians will be contacted and/or medical assistance sought.

-If your child needs to bring medication of any kind to school, we ask that you complete a consent form (available from the office or click here Medical Consent Form.
+If your child needs to bring medication of any kind to school, we ask that you complete a consent form (available from the office or click here Parental Agreement for Administering Medication.
 Medication should be named in the original box and left with the office staff and should not be kept by the child.
 An asthma inhaler (named) may be carried by arrangement with the office.
 We highly recommend that asthma sufferers leave an extra inhaler in the office in case of an emergency.
 Children who have Epipens for allergies should follow the procedure as given by their health advisers.